ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 Currently, plugins are still an alpha feature and therefore not available through `kubectl` but only through the `kustomize` tool itself.

 Writing a plugin can be done in one of two ways:
-* Write a plugin in Go and link it as a shared library to the kustomize tool
+* Write a plugin in Go and link it as a shared library to the Kustomize tool
 * Write a plugin based on the exec model

-While the first way allows the code to be more easily absorbed into the kustomize binary later on, it requires the plugin to be compiled together with the `kustomize` binary.
+While the first way allows the code to be more easily absorbed into the Kustomize binary later on, it requires the plugin to be compiled together with the `kustomize` binary.
 The second option is a lot more flexible as it only relies on the plugin being available and providing a very rudimentary interface.
-More information on support for plugins can be found in the [docs](https://github.com/kubernetes-sigs/kustomize/tree/master/docs/plugins) and examples can be found [here](https://github.com/Agilicus/kustomize-plugins).
+More information on support for plugins can be found in the [docs](https://github.com/kubernetes-sigs/kustomize/tree/master/docs/plugins{:target="_blank" rel="noopener noreferrer"} and examples can be found [here](https://github.com/Agilicus/kustomize-plugins{:target="_blank" rel="noopener noreferrer"}.

 ## Real-world example